-- Pay the agreed rent on the agreed date without fail (otherwise they are liable to pay interest from the due date) - ✓ Pay the council tax - Pay all utility bills and the TV licence, unless otherwise agreed with the landlord and stated in the agreement together with any telephone or internet services set up by the tenant - Pay compensation for any damage done to the property during the tenancy (apart from general wear and tear).
-Damage could include breakages or leaving the property in an unclean condition at the end of the tenancy - ✓ Use the property as a home and not a commercial business - ✓ Take good care of the property and its fixtures and fittings - Make sure the property is clean and that all contents are left intact - Replace light bulbs and smoke-alarm batteries and carry out basic maintenance such as looking after the garden or other outside space and using the property in a tenant like manner - Keep the property secure at all times.
-Let the landlord or managing agent know of any repairs or maintenance needed on the property as soon as it arises - ✓ Not to alter the property or garden/outside space in any way - ✓ Not create unnecessary noise or disturbance to the neighbours - ✓ Not to create any fire hazards
+- Pay the agreed rent on the agreed date without fail (otherwise they are liable to pay interest from the due date) - Pay the council tax - Pay all utility bills and the TV licence, unless otherwise agreed with the landlord and stated in the agreement - together with any telephone or internet services set up by the tenant - Pay compensation for any damage done to the property during the tenancy (apart from general wear and tear).
+Damage could include breakages or leaving the property in an unclean condition at the end of the tenancy, however all of this would be detailed on a full check out report creating by using the ingoing inventory and schedule of condition. - Use the property as a home and not a commercial business

+- Take good care of the property and its fixtures and fittings - Make sure the property is clean and that all contents are left intact - Replace light bulbs and smokealarm batteries and carry out basic maintenance such as looking after the garden or other outside space and using the property in a tenant like manner - Keep the property secure at all times.
+Let the landlord or managing agent know of any repairs or maintenance needed on the property as soon as it arises - Not to alter the property or garden/outside space in any way - Not create unnecessary noise or disturbance to the neighbours - Not to create any fire hazards

-'Start of tenancy' checklist
+'Start of tenancy' checklist...